 Preparations for the vertical interpolation of surface data is done in PREINTS (see Subsection 5.2.5).
 Here dry static energy (SURBOUND), Richardson number, drag coefficients and stability functions (EXCHCO) are computed.
+For scatterometer data, information on equivalent neutral 10-metre wind is directly fetched from the physics package (via the GOM arrays) which is preprocessed in routine EXCHCO_VDF.
 The actual vertical interpolation is performed in PPOBSAS, which embraces routines for 10-metre vector-wind components (PPUV10M), 2-metre temperature (PPT2M) and 2-metre relative humidity (PPRH2M).